wahidrahim/Carpet/readme.md

 PORT=1337 npm start
 ```

-Now visit `localhost:1337/blog` to see Carpet running.
+Now visit `localhost:1337` to see Carpet running.
 You should see the articles posted
 frm the `_articles/` folder, the ones that are specified as `publish: true`.

-*Note: if you would like to change the url to access carpet, for example at the root path `/`
-instead of `/blog`, then simply change the path at line 24 of `app.js`.
-In the near future I'll
-be adding a configurations file to easily change these settings*

 #### How to compose new articles